 **UPDATE: I was too dogmatic about the use of altazimuth scope mounts.
 They can work for low power observing with repositioning about every 15 seconds, but require some tricks to be learned to use at higher power since the field of view has narrowed and it is more difficult and repeatedly necessary to readjust the scope to bring the target back into view.
+I expect that the semiflexible adjusting rods on newer alt-az designs aid in the use of this type mount.
 If the scope you want has this mount then try it out.
 Be sure though that it is a stable and sturdy mount/tripod configuration to minimize jiggle from touching the scope or wind.
 AN EXCEPTION IS THE DOBSONIAN SCOPE.
 These all use alt-azimuth bases on the ground or floor and apparently work fine.**

 The recent close approach of Mars (and the presence of Jupiter and Saturn in the same quadrant of the sky) and the transit of Mercury across the Sun has stimulated my interest in observational astronomy.
 Here are my cryptic suggestions to anyone interested in starting this hobby:

 - Learn the constellations.
 Six-10 are enough to find your way around the sky and appreciate the imagination of the ancients.
 Also enjoy the satellites and occasional meteorite or even a visible comet.